wpdas/near-social-bridge/README.md

 1.1 - useNearSocialBridge hook: provides a way to send / receive messages between the View and the External App.

-1.1 - Request: Make resquest to the View using the Bridge Service with some control.
+1.1 - Request: Make request to the View using the Bridge Service with some control.
 The Widget should handle each request properly.

 1.2 - Custom Requests: We can create custom request similar to usual API call